If you’re a fintech founder or product owner, updating your UI could lead to big gains in user acquisition, retention, and profitability.

 Have you noticed more support tickets?
 A clunky or unintuitive UX could be the reason.
 Poor design leads to user confusion and more hand-holding for your support team.
 Resources are diverted and operational costs go up.

 Fintech is all about innovation and legacy UIs can hold you back.
 Features like AI-powered financial advice, gamified saving tools, or real-time spending insights require modern interface capabilities that outdated designs often can’t support, putting your fintech product at a competitive disadvantage.
-This puts your product at a competitive disadvantage in the fast-moving fintech space.
+Investing in a custom fintech solution can support these innovative features, providing the flexibility and scalability needed to stay ahead in the fast-moving fintech space.

 In the fintech industry, a competitive disadvantage can arise when a company fails to prioritize user experience (UX) design.
 A poorly designed fintech app or website can lead to a negative user experience, resulting in a loss of customers and revenue.
 In contrast, fintech companies that invest in UX design can gain a competitive advantage by providing a seamless and intuitive user experience that sets them apart from their competitors.